 In October 2020 we launched the Legal Empowerment Learning Lab (Lab), a groundbreaking workshop dedicated to advancing research and learning on legal empowerment with a focus on participatory methods.
 Fundamentally built on an ethic of care,the Lab opens up democratic forms of inquiry to explore what works, what matters, and what's needed to achieve transformative justice from the grassroots.
-The Lab is co-constructed by 30 grassroots practitioners and academics from more than 15 countries who bring deep experience and expertise in community-driven justice.
+The Lab is co-constructed by grassroots practitioners and academics from across the globe who bring deep experience and expertise in community-driven justice.
 From working in Syrian refugee camps in Iraq, to informal settlements in Argentina, rural villages in Zimbabwe and beyond, participants have come together to learn the nuts and bolts of participatory action research.
-Together they are engaging in collective inquiry, action, and reflection to address some of the most urgent issues of our time—from climate change to the immigrant and refugee crisis, mass incarceration, and attacks on women and LGBTQI communities.
+Together we are engaging in collective inquiry, action, and reflection to address some of the most urgent issues of our time—from climate change to the immigrant and refugee crisis, mass incarceration, and attacks on women and LGBTQI communities.

 At heart of the Lab is the recognition that radical shifts in how we care for one another as a society are only possible if we enact our commitment to justice in the most intimate of encounters.
 This ethic of care structures how we - academic, activists, lawyers, and practitioners - create space and how we build knowledge as a learning community.
 Sessions cover topics spanning Introduction to Participatory Action Research, and Community-Led Research Design, Participatory Data Collection, Accountability + Ethics, and more.
 Through the sessions participants are developing their own action-research plans and building a community of practice anchored in legal empowerment and participatory learning.